frioux/blog/content/pages/perl-2.md

 Just calling sort on an array will sort it asciibetically (I hate that term).
-You can change the order of sorting by passing perl a block, which is like a bitesized piece of code (note: not byte.
+You can change the order of sorting by passing perl a block, which is like a bite-sized piece of code (note: not byte.
 That's just terrible.)
 So, you wanna sort it alphabetically like a real American?
 Check this out bro!

      sort { uc($a) cmp uc($b) } @stuff;

-What that does is uppercase everything in $a and $b and CoMPare them as strings.
+What that does is uppercase everything in `$a` and `$b` and compare them as strings.
 Wanna reverse it?
 EASY!

      sort { uc($b) cmp uc($a) } @stuff;